-Deselecting the following options under ‘Configuration > Spider’ will help save memory –
+Deselecting the following resource links options under ‘Configuration > Spider > Crawl’ will help save memory –

-You can also deselect the following crawl options under ‘Configuration > Spider’ to help save memory –
+Deselecting any of the following page links under ‘Configuration > Spider > Crawl’ will also help save memory –

 There are also other options that will use memory if utilised, so consider against using the following features –

 - Custom Extraction.